Alumni

 Alumni may also simply be interested to keep in touch and be curious about what is becoming of their former fellow students, the IMPRS, and its growing member network.
 Likewise, the IMPRS is very interested to follow the diversity of career paths its graduates are pursuing, and to invite them to inspire junior researchers.

-In order to provide opportunities for former and current IMPRS members to interact, the IMPRS offers infrastructure such as a mailing list, short profiles for many alumni on the old web pages, and as a very recent addition a LinkedIn group (currently being set up - stay tuned for the initial invitations coming soon).
-The IMPRS has also held a few alumni-related events already, with more in planning.
+In order to provide opportunities for former and current IMPRS members to interact, the IMPRS offers infrastructure such as a mailing list, short profiles for many alumni on the old web pages, various social media presences, and a LinkedIn group (by invitation).
+The IMPRS also holds alumni-related events, including alumni talks at retreats (request to be signed up to the mailing list to receive invitations).

-Larger communties across multiple disciplines are the Max-Planck-Society-wide social network maxNet, with includes an MPS-specific group and several regional alumni groups, as well as the university alumni clubs, which equally offer regional and subject-based subgroups on the various social networks where they are present.
+Larger communties across multiple disciplines are the Max Planck Alumni Association, as well as the university alumni clubs, which equally offer regional and subject-based subgroups on the various social networks where they are present.

 If you are an IMPRS alumni who would like to keep in touch with recent developments in the IMPRS, remember to regularly update your e-mail address by contacting the coordinator for inclusion in the IMPRS alumni e-mail list.